MUNCH + Music: Fredrik Høyer and Bendik Baksaas meets The Scream

 - For me, an "A" is 440 Hertz, and I'm pretty sure Mother Earth is broadcasting frequencies.
 I don't know if it's at 440 Herz, but you can hear a low-frequency elephant roar from the ground, I'm sure.
 And that's what we wanted to try to interpret in a techno track, says Høyer.

-This is Edvard Munch's text written for The Scream:
+This is Edvard Munch's text:

-The sky was
+The Sun was setting

 In the series MUNCH + Music you can experience unique performances and music inspired by Edvard Munch.